-PFD - personal flotation device

-USCG - US Coast Guard
+PFD - personal flotation device USCG - US Coast Guard

-4.3 CHEMICAL HAZARDS
+4.4 CHEMICAL HAZARDS

-Previous investigations have shown that some chemical substances are present at higher-than-background concentrations in the sampling area.
-For the purpose of discussing potential exposure to substances in sediments, the chemicals of concern are metals, tributyltin, dioxins and furans, polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs).
+Previous investigations have shown that some chemical substances are present at higher-than-background concentrations in the sampling areas.
+For the purpose of discussing potential exposure to substances in sediments, the contaminants of concern are metals, tributyltin, dioxins/furans, polycyclic aromatic hydrocarbons (PAHs), and polychlorinated biphenyls (PCBs).

-4.3.1 Exposure routes
+4.4.1 Exposure routes

 Potential routes of chemical exposure include inhalation, dermal contact, and ingestion.
-Exposure will be minimized by using safe work practices and by wearing the appropriate personal protective equipment (PPE).
+Exposure will be minimized by using safe work practices and by wearing the appropriate PPE.
 Further discussion of PPE requirements is presented in Section 7.

-Inhalation - Inhalation is not expected to be an important route of exposure for this project.

-Dermal exposure - Dermal exposure to hazardous substances associated with sediments, surface water, or equipment decontamination will be controlled through the use of personal protective equipment (PPE) and adherence to detailed sampling and decontamination procedures.

-Ingestion - Ingestion is not considered a major route of exposure for this project.
+- Inhalation Inhalation is not expected to be an important route of exposure for this project. - Dermal exposure Dermal exposure to hazardous substances associated with sediments, surface water, or equipment decontamination will be controlled through the use of PPE and adherence to detailed sampling and decontamination procedures. - Ingestion Ingestion is not considered to be a major route of exposure for this project.
 Accidental ingestion of surface water is possible.
 However, careful handling of equipment and containers aboard the boat should prevent the occurrence of water splashing or spilling during sample collection and handling activities.

-4.3.2 Chemical hazards
+4.4.2 Chemical hazards

 Metals and tributyltin - Exposure to metals may occur via ingestion or skin contact.
-As mentioned above, neither is likely as an exposure route.
+As mentioned, neither is likely as an exposure route.
 Metal fumes or metal-contaminated dust will not be encountered during field and sample handling activities.
 Large amounts of sediment would need to be ingested for any detrimental effects to occur.
 Momentary skin contact allows little, if any, opportunity for the passage of any of the metals into the body.
 Field procedures require the immediate washing of sediments from exposed skin.

 Polycyclic aromatic hydrocarbons - Exposure to PAHs may occur via ingestion or skin contact.
 The most important human health exposure pathway for this group of chemicals, inhalation, is not expected to occur at this site.
-Animal studies have shown that PAHs can cause harmful effects on skin, body fluids, and ability to fight disease after both short- and long-term exposure, but these effects have not been documented in people.
+Animal studies have shown that PAHs can have harmful effects on skin, body fluids, and ability to fight disease after both short- and long-term exposure, but these effects have not been documented in people.
 Some PAHs may reasonably be expected to be carcinogens.
 Large amounts of sediment would need to be ingested for any detrimental effects to occur.
 Momentary skin contact allows little, if any, opportunity for the passage of any of the compounds into the body.
 Field procedures require the immediate washing of sediments from exposed skin.